xerial/sbt-sonatype/README.md

  * `promote` the closed repository so that it can be synched with Maven central.
    * `closeAndPromote` will do `close` and `promote` in one step.

-First you need to set a release version (that is a version without SNAPSHOT suffix) in your project settings.
+You need to set a release version (that is a version without SNAPSHOT suffix) in your project settings.
 Otherwise your project will be published to the [snapshot repository](http://oss.sonatype.org/content/repositories/snapshots) of Sonatype.

 ### Command Line Usage